Mortens4444/PdfGenerator/README.md

 pdfPrinter.Print(printOutputPath, printingRulesFilePath, replaceables);
 ```

-For moredetails, please check the *MultiPdfGeneration Program.cs* or the *PrintPageEditor MainForm.cs tsmiCurriculumVitæ_Click event* about templates.
+For more details, please check the *MultiPdfGeneration Program.cs* or the *PrintPageEditor MainForm.cs tsmiCurriculumVitæ_Click event* about templates.